Main

 Mineral & Metal Resources Mineral & Metal Resources Environmental measures/metal and battery recycling businesses We will contribute to achieve a circular economy through our metal and battery recycling businesses.
 Expand our metal and battery recycling businesses that contribute to the promotion of a circular economy.
 Promote and expand metal and battery recycling business.

-• We are promoting scrap metal business at domestic and overseas bases and among investees (Mitsui Bussan Metals, MM&Kenzai, Kyoei Recycling, Sims, etc.).
+• We are promoting scrap metal businesses with subsidiaries and investment portfolio companies (Mitsui Bussan Metals, MM&Kenzai, Sims, MTC, etc.) in Japan and globally.

-• We are accelerating the promotion of the secondary aluminum alloy business.
+• We are accelerating the promotion of the secondary aluminum alloy business through our investment in ALCOM Holdings in China.

 • AFFORDABLE AND CLEAN ENERGY